yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 A Turing machine has an **unbounded tape** through which it takes its input and performs its computations.
 It can read from and write to the tape.
 It can move either left or right over the tape.

+A Turing machine can not only recognize some languages but also produce output through its tape.

+A Turing machine can also be an **enumerator** which can generate all strings $w \in L$ where $L$ is a language. $L$ is Turing recognizable iff some enumerator enumerates $L$.

+Turing machine is capable of simulating other Turing machines and DFA.
+A halting Turing machine can translate an NFA to an equivalent DFA.

 ### Graph representation

 On an arrow from $q_i$ to $q_j$, we write: